Timothy Winter: Personal life

 Murad's younger brother is football writer Henry Winter.

 Awards and nominations

 In 2003, he was awarded the Pilkington Teaching Prize by Cambridge University and in 2007 he was awarded the King Abdullah I Prize for Islamic Thought for his short booklet Bombing Without Moonlight.
 He has consistently been included in The 500 Most Influential Muslims list published annually by the Royal Aal al-Bayt Institute for Islamic Thought and was ranked in 2012 as the 50th most influential.
-In January 2015, Winter was nominated for the Services to Education award at the British Muslim Awards.
-Most recently in the 2022 Edition of The 500 Most Influential Muslims, Winter was ranked the 45th most influential Muslim in the world.
+In January 2015, Murad was nominated for the Services to Education award at the British Muslim Awards.
+Most recently in the 2022 Edition of The 500 Most Influential Muslims, Murad was ranked the 45th most influential Muslim in the world.